In BJJ, You Either Win Or You Learn – What A Load Of…

 What is the point of training Brazilian Jiu-Jitsu if you’re not going to win?
 I mean, seriously?
 What kind of satisfaction is it when you submit someone, but that doesn’t mean that the other person lost?
 There’s such completely unreasonable logic in BJJ, that is thrown around in the form of the phrase: There’s no losing in Jiu-Jitsu – you either win or you learn”.
 My question is, how can you win if the other person doesn’t lose?

 There’s a tendency in Jiu-Jitsu to try and make excuses for anything that doesn’t go your way.
 Oh, you caught me in a submission, but if my arm didn’t hurt that would never happen.
-Or something along the lines of “that pass would never work, but I’m not training guard transition at the moment”.
+Or something along the lines of “That pass would never work, but I’m not training guard transition at the moment”.
 There are hundreds of examples of such excuses, hidden behind Jiu-Jitsu quotes, memes, and other creative ways of explaining why you tapped.
-However, there’s nothing that makes the hair on the back of my neck stand up then “you either win or you learn – you can’t lose”.
+However, there’s nothing that makes the hair on the back of my neck stand up more than “You either win or you learn – you can’t lose”.
 Just shut up!

 When Quotes Turn To Excuses